sarthak268/sarthak268.github.io/_pages/bookshelf.md

 1. David Deutsch and Naval Ravikant - The Tim Ferriss Show
 2. Joe Rogan Experience #1309 - Naval Ravikant
 3. Why Rejection is Awesome - Talks at Google (Ep369)
+4. How To Get Rich: Every Episode - Naval

 <!-- All of these books are exceptional, for which I consider myself lucky to have read them and to be in the midst of friends who continue to provide a steady stream of recommendations.
 The ones that truly expanded my thinking at the time of reading are highlighted in blue.